-We especially encourage shelters in Hawaii, Mississippi, New Hampshire, Rhode Island and West Virginia to apply for Safe Housing grants as there are currently no pet-friendly domestic violence shelters in these states.
+We especially encourage shelters in Hawaii and Rhode Island to apply for Safe Housing grants as there are currently no pet-friendly domestic violence shelters in these states.

 For quick answers to the most commonly asked questions visit our Safe Housing FAQ page.
 You can also watch our recorded webinar, Safe Housing grants: How your shelter can help people and pets escape abuse together.

 To request a PDF copy of the RedRover Domestic Violence Safe Housing On-site Grant application to use as reference before applying, email us at firstname.lastname@example.org.
 You can download this Safe Housing budget template as well.

 Download RedRover’s informational flier to share this information.

 - Applicants must be recognized by the IRS as 501(c)(3) organizations.

 - Applicants must be agencies with a primary mission of sheltering victims of domestic violence.

 - Be ready to start their project within 6 months or less

 - Have a detailed project plan and budget

 - Obtain and read a copy of the Sheltering Animals and Families Together (SAF-T) Start-Up Manual.